 Kate holds a Master of Science in Architectural Sciences (Lighting) from the Lighting Research Center at Rensselaer Polytechnic Institute, and a Bachelors of Fine Art (Furniture) from the Rhode Island School of Design.
-She is also Lighting Certified by the NCQLP.
+She is Lighting Certified by the NCQLP, and is an Associate Member of the International Association of Lighting Designers (IALD).

 Some notable previous work: Kate has published papers on many aspects of human vision and lighting.
 She is the Lighting Fellow for the Design Trust for Public Space and helped to create a new public space for the community at Lillian Wald Housing in Manhattan.
 She has written documents to help owners of low-income housing facility to upgrade to LED lighting, and has designed and created lighting fixtures for the State Capitol building in Albany.
 She helped to develop a testing protocol for off-grid LED lighting for communities in Africa and India.